wp-plugins/daves-wordpress-live-search/readme.txt

 * WP E-Commerce is officially supported again
 * Toggle to enable/disable the_content filter.
 * "View more results" is now translatable
+* Fix to jQuery dependency definition (great catch by Robert Windisch)

 = 2.8 =
 * 2012-04-29 Dave Ross <dave@csixty4.com>